 My Reflections Of 2025

-I relaunched my podcast- I have been blogging consistently for about nine years, but in May of 2024, I completely shut down my successful previous blog and started over because I wanted a fresh start.
-On my previous blog, I was consistently creating audio posts to make it as accessible as possible and had a podcast, but shut it down when I started over because I deleted all of my older content.
+I relaunched my podcast- I have been blogging consistently for about seven and a half years, but in May of 2024, I completely shut down my successful previous blog and started over because I didn’t like most of the content and wanted to start fresh.
+On my previous blog, I was consistently creating audio posts to make it accessible for as many people as possible and had a podcast, but shut it down when I started over because I deleted all of my older content.
 I took a break from podcasting for several months while I set up my new blog, but recently, I rebooted my podcast because if you want to reach as many people as possible, it’s important to have accessible content.
-I don’t have a lot of audio posts because during the holidays, I was not able to record as often as I would have liked but I did start recording some of my blog posts.
-My podcast doesn’t have as many views as my blog, and writing will always be more of a priority than my podcasts but I do hope to get more audio posts this coming year.
+I don’t have a lot of audio posts because I don’t have a lot of opportunities where I am in an environment with limited distractions.
+My podcast doesn’t have as many views as my blog, and writing will always be more of a priority than my podcasts, but I do hope to get more audio posts this coming year.

-My blog reached one-hundred subscribers- When I started over, I didn’t make a huge announcement like I should have done, and as a result, I lost a lot of followers because I shut my previous blog down without any warning.
-I regretted not making a big announcement when it was too late because a lot of my previous regular followers have no idea where I went, and I was worried that I wouldn’t be able to rebuild my site like I had before.
-My previous blog had over five-hundred subscribers, and I am nowhere near close to where I was before, but I have reached my first hundred subscribers, which I didn’t think I’d be able to do.
-My blog is still considered small, but I am proud of this small accomplishment because most bloggers get frustrated with slow growth and give up too quickly.
+My blog reached one-hundred subscribers- When I started over, I didn’t make a huge announcement like I should have done, and as a result, I lost a lot of followers because I shut my previous blog down without telling anyone, and I regret doing that.
+My previous blog had over five hundred subscribers, and I was worried that I wouldn’t be able to rebuild my site like I had before because growth had been slow.
+My blog is still nowhere near where it was, but I am making progress and am hopeful I will build it as big or even bigger than it was before.

 I wrote one hundred and forty-six posts this year- When I started my new blog, I published posts every single day, and have quite a few posts up because of that, but I have started to slow down since it is getting harder to come up with new ideas.
-I am almost amazed by how much content I put out online, and this year alone, I wrote one-hundred and forty six blog posts, which is more than most people have done in a lifetime.
-I am proud of that accomplishment because it has not been easy, and I am still going strong.
+I am amazed by how much content I put out online, and this year alone, I wrote one-hundred and forty six blog posts, which is more than most people have done in a lifetime.
+I am proud of that accomplishment because it has not been easy, and sometimes I wonder how I keep coming up with ideas.

-My blog hit ten-thousand views- A successful blog is not solely based on the amount of views you have because engagement is also equally as important.
-It is still important because brands often want to know how many views your blog gets in a month, and the more you have, the more you can charge.
-My traffic was very slow for a couple of month and I was starting to get discouraged, but fortunately it did start to pick up, and my blog has gotten its first ten-thousand views.
+My blog hit ten-thousand views- A successful blog is not solely based on the amount of views you have because engagement is equally as important, if not more important.
+Views are still important because they tell you how many people visit your site, and it is exciting when you see that people are actually reading your posts.
+Brands often want to know how many monthly views your blog gets, and when you have a lot of traffic, you can charge more for sponsored content.
+My traffic was very slow for a couple of months, and I was starting to get discouraged, but it did start to pick up, and my blog has gotten its first ten-thousand views.

 Subscribe And Never Miss A Post